 Private James Wright, 1st/4th ( Border ) Battalion, Kings Own Scottish Borderers.
-He died in Egypt on 26th July 1915, aged 26, of wounds received in action at Gallipoli during the ” Charge ” on the Turkish trenches at Achi Baba Nullah.
+He died in Egypt on 26th July 1915, aged 26, of wounds received in action at Gallipoli during the ” Charge ” on the Turkish trenches at Achi Baba Nullah on the 12th July.
 He was the son of George and Margaret Wright of Tweedside, Sprouston, Kelso and is buried in Alexandra ( Chatby ) Military and War Memorial Cemetery, Alexandria, Egypt.
 Private Wright came from a famous Sprouston fishing tackle manufacturing family which han invented the artificial flies ” Garry Dog ” and ” Greenwells Glory “.
 Before the War he had worked for Forrest and Sons in Kelso and was a key component of the Kelso Rugby side before the War. ( Thanks to David Welsh for this information ).
-His Headstone is inscribed ” Sweet Memories Mother”.
-The first photo shows Achi Baba marked with a cross.
-This “hill” dominated the battlefield and was never captured.
-The second shows the Borderers going over the top and attacking at Gallipoli.
+His Headstone is inscribed ” Sweet Memories Mother” The photo shows the Borderers ” going over the top” at Gallipoli.